midani-47/Distributed_Systems_ii.O/DOCUMENTATION.md

     return encoded_jwt
 ```

-Password security is implemented using bcrypt hashing, which provides strong protection against various attack vectors including rainbow tables and brute force attempts.

 ## Transaction Service

-The Transaction Service manages financial transaction data and prediction results, implementing persistent storage using SQLite and SQLAlchemy.
+The Transaction Service manages financial transaction data and prediction results, implementing mechanisms for caching using SQLite and SQLAlchemy.

 ### Key Components